-MSL’s Lower Elementary environments support up to 25 children ages 6 to 9 years old, with two lead Montessori certified teachers.
+MSL’s Lower Elementary environments support children ages 6 to 9 years old led by Montessori certified teachers.

 Overview of Program